HIV Integrated Planning Council Bylaws

 Article VII: Committees

 - the Comprehensive Planning Committee reviews, deliberates, investigates and makes recommendations on Planning Council-identified issues that are relevant to or may be incorporated into the Integrated HIV Prevention and Care Plan and its updates, and any other activities as assigned by the Planning Council.
+This committee also reviews and recommends needs assessment, epidemiological data, research, and other informational activities as assigned by the Planning Council.

 - the Executive Committee is comprised of the Co-Chairs of the Planning Council and the Chairs and/or Co-Chairs of each of the committees of the Planning Council; it shall oversee and coordinate the sharing of information between the Planning Council, the City of Philadelphia, and other entities as appropriate.